MenopauseEstrogen; Hormone replacement therapy

 Although forgetfulness is often mentioned as a symptom, evidence indicates that menopause does not affect memory or other cognitive functions.
 It is normal for both men and women to experience some memory lapses as part of the natural aging process.

 The decline in estrogen after menopause can increase the risk for a number of health problems for women.

-Heart disease is the number one killer of women.
-Although young women have a much lower risk for cardiovascular disease than young men, after menopause women catch up.
+Coronary artery disease is the number one killer of women.
+Although young women have a much lower risk for coronary artery disease than young men, after menopause women catch up.
 After age 60, women's risk of dying from heart disease is very close to that of men.
 Estrogen loss is believed to play a major role in this increased risk.

 Osteoporosis is a disease of the skeleton in which bones become "thin" and prone to fracture.
 In other words, the bone loses calcium and density.
 At age 65, about 30% of women have osteoporosis, and nearly all of them are unaware of their condition.
 After age 80, up to 70% of women develop osteoporosis.
 Osteoporosis is a major risk factor for fracture in the spine and hip.
 The decrease in bone density can also lead to bone loss in the jaw and subsequent tooth decay.
-[For more information, see In-Depth Report #18: Osteoporosis.]

 Because of vaginal drying, women are at increased risk for recurrent urinary tract infections after menopause.